Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Application to energetically consistent numerical ocean modelling

 To synthesise the results, the energy conversions affected by the downgradient part of the turbulent density flux are therefore given by

 \fbox{

 }

-In the literature, the mean to eddy APE conversion has been exclusively discussed in the context of the quasi-geostrophic (QG) approximation, e.g., \citet{vonStorch2012}, which is equivalent to assuming $\Lambda \approx 1$ in (\ref{c_eam_eat_final}), in which case it reduces to
+In the literature, the mean to eddy APE conversion has been exclusively discussed in the context of the quasi-geostrophic (QG) approximation (e.g., \citet{vonStorch2012}), which is equivalent to assuming $\Lambda \approx 1$ in (\ref{c_eam_eat_final}), in which case it reduces to

 and always acts as a downscale transfer of energy from mean APE to eddy APE.
 The exact finite-amplitude mean APE to eddy APE conversion may occasionally behave quite differently, as Eq. (\ref{c_eam_eat_final}) shows that the sign of the conversion is no longer necessarily non-negative.
-Energy transfer can be either upscale or downscale, depending on the relative values of $\Lambda$ and of the slope parameter $|{\bf S}|$.
-Physically, the condition for upscale transfer from eddy APE to mean APE to occur is that $\Lambda < 1$ such that
+Energy transfer can be either upscale or downscale, depending on the relative values of $\Lambda$ and the slope parameter $|{\bf S}|$.
+Because the value of $\Lambda$ is controlled by the distance from the Lorenz reference state, which itself depends on the steepness of isopycnal slopes, we assume that the condition for upscale transfer from eddy APE to mean APE imposes a constraint on $\Lambda$ (rather than on $|{\bf S}|$), namely

-and therefore may also be regarded as a criterion on the slope vector.
-In that case, downgradient diffusion can backscatter unresolved energy into resolved energy, at least in principle, thus potentially acting as a source of instability for the resolved flow.
+In that case, downgradient diffusion can, at least in principle, backscatter unresolved energy into resolved energy, thus potentially acting as a source of instability for the resolved flow.
 Although the associated upscale energy transfer will be counteracted by the downscale energy transfer associated with skew diffusion, it is not necessarily obvious that this can actually suppress the diffusive instability, because downgradient diffusion and skew diffusion a priori operate differently.